thorn5011/TheByteDungeon.github.io/blog/using_github.md

 1. Success!
 ![github_setup3](../images/blogs/github_setup3.png)

 But wait, what was that, "..credentials saved in **plain text**"?
-Perhaps that is not a surprise once we consider how any authentication schema work but I like that it is clearly stated.
+Perhaps that is not a surprise once we consider how any authentication schema work but I like that it is clearly stated in this case.

 Here is the culprit -> `cat $HOME/.config/gh/hosts.yml`
 ```sh